-You would not want an engineering designer to work from home with crappy technology that is not designed for it - so you (should) look for cloud based design solutions (there are a number - and they really work).
+You would not want an engineering designer to work from home with crappy technology that is not designed for it - so you (should) look for cloud-based design solutions (there is a number - and they really work).

 Your ERP is no different.

 Now is the time to take advantage of the government funding programs that are popping up like weeds.
 Business will return, but it most likely won't be like it was before.
 The chances that people will need to work from home, at least some of the time, for the foreseeable future is very high.

 In some states and provinces, there are going to be limits on how many employees can be in your facility based on the size.
 Anyone who can work from home in the Microsoft Dynamics cloud will open up a slot for someone who has to work at the office.
 Each additional productive worker in a factory makes you a lot more money.
 Each employee who can work effectively from home (it turns out) is way more productive than anyone thought they could be.

 This is the time to look at the Microsoft Dynamics cloud and probably, Business Central.
 This is especially true if you can use a remote ERP deployment and training implementation.

 Need some help?

 Looking for pricing for Business Central or other Dynamics 365 products?
 You can find the current pricing at Microsoft.com.
 If you need help with a Microsoft Dynamics implementation, especially executing one remotely, give us a call at: (519) 585-7524 x.45 or contact our team, we're excited to talk with you soon!